logan354/bass-bot/README.md

 </div>

 # Bass-bot
+A music bot for Discord.
 Turn up the music with Bass!
 Supports YouTube, Youtube Music, Spotify, and Soundcloud.

 ### Features
 - Supports YouTube, Youtube Music, Spotify, and Soundcloud.